 The aim of our programs is to provide quality and coherent graduate education in Middle Eastern & Central Asian studies.
 They are designed for students who seek academic preparation for a career in a professional arena requiring solid understanding of Arabs, Islam, the Middle East & Central Asia; whether in diplomacy, the public service, teaching, journalism, or business.
 Qualified applicants from both Australia and overseas are invited to apply.

-Please refer to ANU Programs and Courses for current information on the new programs, entry requirements, and application procedures.
+Please contact CAIS for current information on the new programs, entry requirements, and application procedures.

 Please note: There is a system of recognising prior learning and work experience for entry to the MMECAS.
 For further information on what might count towards any advanced standing contact CAIS.